 Manresa State Beach is tucked away behind protected parklands and ocean bluffs, with views of the Santa Cruz Mountains to the north and wooded rolling hills to the south.
 On the coastal prairie above the beach are picnic tables that afford spectacular panoramas.

 This beach is prized for its expansive and unspoiled shoreline of fine, pillowy, golden sand.
 However, the waters are not safe for swimming or surfing due to rip currents, frigid temperatures, and other dangerous ocean conditions.
 Only extremely experienced surfers should attempt to surf here.

-Other things to do at Manresa State Beach are camping and fishing.
+Other things to do at Manresa State Beach are camping, fishing, and birding.
 Bird-watchers will enjoy spotting species in the coastal scrub, including finches, hummingbirds, sparrows, and towhees.
 During wintertime, the beach is a nesting ground for western snowy plovers.